The Green Men: 2019–2020 season

+2023–2024 season

+After an 8-season absence, the Green Men came out of retirement on February 24, 2024, for a surprise return to Rogers Arena.
+This coincided, of course, with the one and only time the Canucks hosted the Boston Bruins that season.
+On February 25, 2024, Force stated in an interview with David Quadrelli of CanucksArmy that as it stands, the return of the Green Men would be for one night only, as Sully now lives with his family in Saskatoon, Saskatchewan and works full-time, making attending games in Vancouver difficult.
+Force added that the duo have not ruled out returning again for the playoffs, and have already been asked by the team about the possibility of them doing so;

+however, on May 8, 2024, during the Canucks' first game of the Western Conference semifinal against the Edmonton Oilers in the 2024 Stanley Cup playoffs, the pair made another surprise visit to Rogers Arena.

 NHL relationship with the duo

 According to Hockey Night in Canadas Hot Stove Panel, the Green Men received a warning from the NHL that the acts that they were committing needed to be "toned down" at future games.
 More specifically, they have been asked not to touch the glass of the penalty box or perform handstands against it anymore.
 There has been no confirmation as to whether or not the NHL contacted Forsyth and Sullivan directly, or whether the Nashville Predators filed a complaint towards the league during the 2011 playoffs.
 Although the Hockey Night in Canada analysts have different perspectives towards Forsyth and Sullivan, Eric Francis said he believes that the Green Men are paying fans and have a right to be there.
 "They have done nothing wrong.
 All they're doing is adding to the ambiance and the atmosphere of a game, which is what makes a game so fun... a stadium so fun."
 A Facebook group has been set up to save the duo and to ensure that they keep doing what they're doing.

+After the first game in the Canucks' conference semifinal series of the 2024 Stanley Cup playoffs against the Edmonton Oilers, the Oilers reportedly filed a formal complaint to the NHL about the duo holding up a sign in the penalty box glass referring to Evander Kane’s gambling allegations and the duo reportedly got banned from attending the remainder of the playoff series.

-"Behind the Green"
+Behind the Green

-One of the Green Men, Ryan Sullivan, wrote a book titled Behind the Green and has hosted book signings in support of the BC Cancer Foundation.
+Sullivan wrote the 2012 book Behind the Green and has hosted book signings in support of the BC Cancer Foundation.